2007 Oregon Ducks football team

-Pre-season
+Preseason

 February 2 – After Gary Crowton, Oregon's Offensive Coordinator for the 2005 and 2006 seasons, resigned to perform the same duties with Louisiana State University, the University of Oregon hired University of New Hampshire Offensive Coordinator Chip Kelly.
 While at UNH, Kelly's offenses averaged greater than 400 yards a game in seven of his eight years and over 30 points a game for the previous four years.

 April 28 – Green defeated White 20–6 in the 2007 spring game.

-April 29 – Jordan Kent, Dante Rosario, and Matt Toeaina were selected in the 2007 NFL Draft.
+April 29 – Jordan Kent, Dante Rosario, and Matt Toeaina were selected in the 2007 NFL draft.
 Dante Rosario was selected by the Carolina Panthers as the 18th pick in the fifth round.
 Matt Toeaina was selected by the Cincinnati Bengals as the 13th pick in the sixth round.
 Jordan Kent was selected by the Seattle Seahawks as the 36th pick in the sixth round.

 May 9 – Former Oregon running back Ahmad Rashad, also known as Bobby Moore, was selected to the Class of 2007 entering the College Football Hall of Fame.

 July 26 – During the Pac-10's media day, the pre-season media poll picks the Ducks to finish 6th in the Pac-10.